cims-bioko/dsdl-proxy/README.md

 # Potential Issues

-In order for the proxy to work, the host computer's firewall needs to accept connections on the port it starts on (by default 8082).
+In order for the proxy to work, the host computer's firewall needs to allow connections on the port it starts on (by default 8082).